(Effective Fall 2017)

 - display effective modes of communication with consumers, support persons, and interdisciplinary health care team members.

 - use evidence-based practice in the delivery of caring nursing interventions.

 All nursing students are required to maintain a graduation grade point average (GPA) of 2.0 to remain in the major.
 Students with less than a 2.0 GPA will be placed on academic probation as stated in the college catalog.
+Beginning in Fall 2018, incoming new in-program students will need to maintain a 2.5 math/science GPA.
 In addition, all students must earn a "C" (2.0) or higher in all Nursing, Health, Biology and Chemistry courses.
 If a lower grade is earned in any of these courses, the course must be repeated.

 |FYE101||First Year Experience||1|

 |ENL111||English Composition I||3|